netinsideout/IgiLoad-for-Epoch/readme.md

 ## Tested with ##
 Arma 3 1.48 with Epoch mod 0.3.0.4
-might work with other versions
+might work with others versions

 ## Media and links ##